aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

         tenants: [ < tenant_1 >, < tenant_2 > | default all ]
         tags: [ < tag_1 >, < tag_2 > | default -> all ]]

-      # Activate or deactivate IGMP snooping for node groups devices
+      # Possibility to prevent configuration of Tenant VRFs and SVIs | Optional, default is false
+      # This allows support for centralized routing.
-      igmp_snooping_enabled: < true | false >
+      evpn_services_l2_only: < false | true >

       # The node name must be the same name as inventory_hostname | Required
       # When two nodes are defined, this will automatically configure the nodes as an MLAG pair,
       # unless the "l3leaf.defaults.mlag:" key is set to false.
-      # Possibility to prevent configuration of Tenant VRFs and SVIs | Optional, default is true
-      # This allows support for centralized routing.
-      overlay_svis: < true | false >

-      # Define one or two nodes - same name as inventory_hostname | Required
-      # When two nodes are defined, this will create an MLAG pair.
       nodes:

         # First node